CVS: Whatever Floats Your Moat

 AMZN continues its game of running a not-for-profit corporation masquerading as a S&P 500 company.
 The list of its failures is too long to document, but we gave it a whirl here.
 We see the drop in CVS and Walgreens' (WBA) prices as another sign of the AMZN bubble where the market ignores its mistakes and punishes every company that has the "audacity" to be in the same space.
 We think the more areas AMZN enters, the quicker the market will realize that the emperor has no clothes.
 Actually Amazon.com has a lot of clothes, none that help AMZN make money, but we digress...

-3) Cash flow that makes as salivate
+3) Cash flow that makes us salivate

 With a lot of companies, EPS does not translate into good cash flow.
 CVS is not one of them.
 Even after expansion capex, CVS is churning out a lot of cash flow.